Book Tour and Activities on the Go!

 I am the only girl in trek, is it safe?

 Our first priority is to create a safe environment for all the trek members.
 And it is first priority when it comes to the safety of the girls.
-While at the time of allotments for the tents/rooms boys and girls will have different accommodation.
+While at the time of allotments for the rooms boys and girls will have different accommodation.
 We try to create the best environment for all the trekkers to be friendly with each other.
-Keeping in mind the safety measures we try to carry the supporting staffs.
 But it is advisable that you take care of your own personal belongings.